 How much turmeric is safe to take?

-What are the side effects of taking turmeric?Side-effects are rare, but when taken in large amounts can include:14
+So, what are the side effects of taking turmeric?
+While they’re considered to be rare, some side effects when taken in large amounts can include:6

-- upset stomach, including diarrhoea
+- Upset stomach, including diarrhoea

-- yellow stools
+- Yellow stools